EllEff-Git/SBO/README.md

 </br>

-Default appearance at localhost website: </br>
+Default appearance at localhost website: (white background is a browser rendering, capture does not keep that) </br>
 ![Imgur Image](https://i.imgur.com/6aGvPmw.png)

-Default appearance in OBS: </br>
+Default appearance in OBS: (background is VSCode, not in the overlay itself) </br>
 ![Imgur Image](https://i.imgur.com/eG1Pb2N.png)